lucasavila00/beff/web/docs/docs/intro.md

 ## Example upgrade

-Now modify the `router.ts` to receive a body of a put request.
+Now modify the `router.ts` to receive a body of a `put` request.

-Declare the body using standard typescript types.
+Declare the body using standard Typescript types.

 ```ts title="/router.ts"
 import { Ctx } from "@beff/hono";